AlecAshmore01/incident_tracker/README.md

   flake8
   ```

-These checks are also run automatically on every pull request via GitHub Actions (see `.github/workflows/ci.yml`).
-For now, run them manually as above.
+These checks are also run automatically on every push and pull request via GitHub Actions (see `.github/workflows/ci.yml`).
+The CI/CD pipeline includes:

+- **Automated Testing**: Runs pytest with coverage across Python 3.11, 3.12, and 3.13
+- **Type Checking**: Validates code with mypy
+- **Linting**: Checks code style with flake8
+- **Security Tests**: Runs security-focused test cases (XSS, SQL injection, CSRF)
+- **Build Verification**: Ensures the application builds successfully

+You can also run these checks manually using the commands above.

 ### Example Test Results